 Malarone or Atovaquon are the standard medication.
 It is reimbursed by some health insurance companies (in Germany).
 In some countries cheaper competing products with the same ingredients are available such as Malaprotec.
 On the Internet and in Asia Malarone is offered but it is often faked.
 If you take Malarone over an extended period, it may reduce the number of red blood cells, other side effects are described in the instructions ...
 You should never take Malarone for more than 4 weeks.

 Since January 2013, the new malaria medicine Eurartesim is available.
-It does not only cure people but also acts against the resistance of pathogens.
-So you get cured without affecting other people.
-But it has also significant side effects and is therefore not recommended by CRM.
+It is not suitable for therapy and is therefore not recommended by CRM.

 Shamans and development workers in Sumba swear on Sambiloto (Latin: Andrographis Paniculata) a medicinal herb that is also applied clinically.

 In PUSKESMAS health centres in Sumba malaria can be diagnosed quickly.
 They treat it with a Sambiloto-like Chinese medicine.